katcipis/sophia/notes/xp-explained.md

 * Finding defects is seen as a good thing, and rewarded, you dont have to be afraid of it
 * Find the root cause of defects, it is the responsibility of the entire production pipeline
 * The whole organization is a quality organization
-* Going fast is not giving quality up
+* Going fast is not tossing quality away
 * Going fast is not straining
 * Going fast is removing **WASTE**